Back to You (Louis Tomlinson song)

-"Back to You" is the second solo single of English singer and songwriter Louis Tomlinson, featuring American singer-songwriter Bebe Rexha and English DJ and producer Digital Farm Animals.
+"Back to You" is the second solo single of English singer-songwriter Louis Tomlinson featuring American singer Bebe Rexha and English DJ and producer Digital Farm Animals.
 It was written by Tomlinson, Digital Farm Animals, Pablo Bowman, Richard Boardman, and Sarah Blanchard, while the production was handled by Digital Farm Animals and Tommy Danvers.
 The single was released on 21 July 2017; its accompanying music video premiered the same date.

 Background and release

 "Back to You" is the second solo single released by Louis Tomlinson after the announced hiatus of One Direction.
 The song was released via his own label, 78 Productions.
 It was later confirmed Tomlinson signed a solo recording deal with Epic Records.

 On 26 June, it was announced via two consecutive tweets from Tomlinson's Twitter that the song would be released at the end of July.
 The release date was later confirmed as 21 July.

 Composition

 "Back to You" comprises mid-tempo beats and piano chords.
 Lars Brandle of Billboard noted an "urban-textured" production.
 Lyrically, the song discusses returning to an on-again, off-again relationship.
 Tomlinson declared about its composition: